Benitex/Pokemon-Burning-Scales/README.md

 Pokemon fan game that focuses on a rich story and on the exploration of a small open world full of sidequests.
 Made with Pokémon Essentials v19.1 and RPG Maker XP.

 For now, Pokemon Burning Scales is only available in Portuguese.
-If you want this game translated to other languages, feel free to send me a message with the language you speak.
-I plan on translating it to English, but it depends on how many people ask me to do it.
+I plan to start translating it into English as soon as I finish the main story.

 ## Story